Protect and regenerate nature

 - Save more: Promote scientific citizen-led water conservation and governance efforts

 - Use less: Drive behaviour change for responsible water use in agriculture

-We also work with communities to tackle water quality and supply risks.
-By working with the farmers around HUL factories, Project Prabhat helps manage the demand and supply of water that gets used in agricultural practices.
-And by mapping the community water resources to provide innovative water conservation techniques, this programme helps collectively build robust water structures.
-Strengthening the water governance at the village level through Paani Panchayats has benefitted 21,471 farmers and a total of over 56 billion litres of water has been conserved and assured so far.
+Prabhat works with communities to ensure water security and the provision of good drinking water.
+By working with farmers around HUL factories, Prabhat helps manage the demand of water while ensuring its availability in agriculture.
+Mapping the community’s water resources to provide innovative water conservation techniques, the programme helps collectively build robust water structures.
+It strengthens the water governance at the village level through Paani Panchayats, through which the communities can decide the right crops to grow based on the water availability in their villages.

 Additionally, nutri-gardens have been created using the multi-layer farming technique.
 The land productivity has increased due to growing underground, on-ground crops and climbers.